wustep/me-ghost/README.md

   - ✔️ Projects will be loaded by creation date desc
   - ✔️ Projects are routed to `/projects/{slug}`
   - Loads `featured` projects first
-  - ✔️ Hide day for datetime posted
+  - ✔️ Hide day for datetime published
-    - Hide in post card too!
-    - Add special way to have date range instead of regular dates..
 - ✔️ Articles
   - ✔️ These should be posts tagged `Articles` first
   - ✔️ Articles will be loaded by creation date desc